Puppet Showplace: 2000–present

 In 2000, Karen Larsen succeeded Davis as artistic director.

 In 2007, Puppet Showplace created the Mary Churchill Memorial Fund.
 It honors "her legacy of generosity and her commitment to making arts accessible to all."
 The fund brings schoolchildren from low-income neighborhoods to see puppetry at Showplace.

 In 2008, Davis retired as artist in residence.
 Brad Shur succeeded him in 2009.
 During his tenure, Shur created five original shows, including Dr. Doohickey's Monster Machine, The Magic Soup and Other Stories, Tall Tales, and Robin Hood.
 In 2016, Shur received a Family Grant from The Jim Henson Foundation for his production Cardboard Explosion!
 It was an interactive work of puppet theater for family audiences.

 By 2009, Kathleen Conroy Mukwashi was artistic director.
 Roxanna Myhrum became artistic director in 2010.
 During her tenure, she developed adult education programs, school residencies, and tours.
 Myhrum also helped expand the Incubator project night into a program that partnered with local artists to develop new work.
 Incubator went on to launch 15 full-length touring productions.

 In 2016, Puppet Showplace partnered with Franklin Park Zoo to present The Midnight Zoo.
 The Halloween nighttime trail walk featured life-size fantasy creatures.

 In 2017, Sarah Nolen became the theater's third resident artist.
 After joining Showplace, she debuted two new shows: The Fairy Tailor in 2018 and Judy Saves the Day in 2019.
 In 2022, Nolen received a Family Grant from The Jim Henson Foundation for her production Party Animals.
 The show follows four young animals as they prepare for their first party.

 In March 2020, performances at the theater were suspended due to the COVID-19 pandemic.
 In October 2021, the theater resumed live, in-person performances while continuing virtual performances.

 In June 2020, in the wake of the George Floyd protests, Puppet Showplace opened applications for a Black Puppeteer Empowerment Grant & Creative Research Residency.
 The grant offered five Black artists $1,000 grants to support the research and development of new projects.

 Operations

 From the beginning, Mary Churchill served as the theater's principal administrator and benefactor.
 In The Boston Globe, Lynda Morgenroth wrote, "The Puppet Showplace is the house Mary Churchill built."

 Following Churchill's death in 1997, Paul Vincent Davis became executive director.
 He held the position for three years.
 Joe Callahan became executive director in 2004.
 By 2007, Kris Higgins held the position.
 Isabel Fine was executive director by 2011.
 Thom Yarnal became executive director in 2013.
-As of 2021, no executive director position was listed on the theater's official website.
+Veronica Barron was named Executive Artistic Director in 2023.